Pope Boniface VIII: Conflicts with Philip IV

-First Jubilee Year
+First jubilee year

 Boniface proclaimed 1300 a "jubilee" year, the first of many such jubilees to take place in Rome.
-He may have wanted to gather money from pilgrims to Rome as a substitute for the missing money from France, or it may be that he was seeking moral and political support against the hostile behavior of the French king and his henchmen.
+He probably wanted to gather money from pilgrims to Rome as a substitute for the missing money from France, or it may be that he was seeking moral and political support against the hostile behaviour of the French king.
 The event was a success; Rome had never received such crowds before.
 It is said that on one particular day some 30,000 people were counted.
 Giovanni Villani estimated that some 200,000 pilgrims came to Rome.
 Boniface and his aides managed the affair well, food was plentiful, and it was sold at moderate prices.
 It was an advantage to the pope that the great sums of money he collected could be used according to Boniface's own judgment.

 First Scottish War of Independence

 After King Edward I of England invaded Scotland and forced the abdication of the Scottish King John Balliol, the deposed king was released into the custody of Pope Boniface on condition that he remain at a papal residence.
 The hard-pressed Scottish Parliament, then in the early stages of what came to be known as First Scottish War of Independence, condemned Edward I's invasion and occupation of Scotland and appealed to the Pope to assert a feudal overlordship over the country.
 The Pope assented, condemning Edward's invasions and occupation of Scotland in the papal bull Scimus, Fili (Latin for "We know, my son") of 27 June 1299.
-The bull ordered Edward to desist his attacks and start negotiations with the Scots.
+The bull ordered Edward to desist from his attacks and start negotiations with the Scots.
 However, Edward ignored the bull; in 1301, a letter was composed in which the English rejected its authority, but it was never sent.